 “You can stay anywhere.
 You could stay in a hotel.
 You could stay in an Airbnb.
 But we try to offer families something that’s a little bit different,” Born said.
 “Our visitors feel really connected to our state when they’re participating in an agritourism experience.”

 While they do have guests who stay at the farm to simply pick strawberries, Country Road House and Berries also opens the strawberry fields to groups of students from local schools and the general public.
 Visitors learn how the family grows their berries, as well as how their bee hives, turkeys and chickens contribute to the farm.

-“Having the University’s expertise connected to us through WVU Extension Service has been fantastic,” Born added.
+“Having the University’s expertise connected to us through WVU Extension has been fantastic,” Born added.
 “This state has a lot to offer – you’ve just got to look for it.”

 As the leaves change in the fall, farms across the state open their corn mazes, pumpkin patches and apple orchards to the public, inviting guests of any age to come and learn about what goes into an agricultural operation.

 At Brookedale Farms in Fort Ashby, Donna Brooke-Alt’s journey with agritourism began when they decided to start a corn maze.
 Though it was initially a way to diversify and save the family dairy farm, their corn maze and other fall activities also gave Brooke-Alt and her family a way to share agriculture with their community.

 “So many people don’t know where their food and fiber come from,” Brooke-Alt said.
 “Children and adults alike need to be educated on how important agriculture is in their lives.”

 On fall weekdays, Brookedale Farms hosts students from local schools for farm tours and hands-on educational activities.
 And on the weekends, the farm opens to the public and offers families an opportunity to experience agriculture together.